What is a career development plan?

 You don’t need HR certification to create a career plan for your team.
 Follow these steps:

-- Identify company needs – Match their goals to roles or skill gaps your business will need to fill.
+- Identify company needs: Match their goals to roles or skill gaps your business will need to fill.

-- Map out a growth path – Focus on real-world opportunities in your business, like shift leader roles or cross-training.
+- Map out a growth path: Focus on real-world opportunities in your business, like shift leader roles or cross-training.

-- Document the plan – Even a simple Google Doc or checklist works.
+- Document the plan: Even a simple Google Doc or checklist works.
 Keep it updated.

-- Follow through – Offer feedback, guidance, and opportunities as agreed.
+- Follow through: Offer feedback, guidance, and opportunities as agreed.

 This shows your team that their development isn’t just talk—it’s a commitment.

-- Limited advancement opportunities – If you have a small team or flat structure, advancement options may be limited.
+- Limited advancement opportunities: If you have a small team or flat structure, advancement options may be limited.
 Focus on skill-building and increased responsibilities instead of titles.

-- Lack of time or resources – Many small businesses are busy and understaffed.
+- Lack of time or resources: Many small businesses are busy and understaffed.
 Even informal development conversations make a difference.

-- Mismatch between goals and business needs – Encourage open dialogue and look for creative ways to support growth that also helps the business.
+- Mismatch between goals and business needs: Encourage open dialogue and look for creative ways to support growth that also helps the business.

-- Overpromising – Be realistic about timelines and outcomes to maintain trust.
+- Overpromising: Be realistic about timelines and outcomes to maintain trust.

 Being honest, consistent, and flexible goes a long way in making career development a successful initiative.
+With hiring and onboarding tools, you can make sure you and prospective employees are on the same page from day one.

 How Homebase helps support career development